About North Korea

-Ethnic Groups: Racially homogenous, small ethnic Chinese and Japanese populations
+Ethnic Groups: Racially homogenous, with a small Chinese community and a few ethnic Japanese

-The U.S. does not have any diplomatic representation in North Korea.
-The Swedish Embassy represents the U.S. as consular protecting power.
+The United States does not have any diplomatic representation in North Korea.
+The Swedish Embassy represents the United States as consular protecting power.

-August 1945 - After Japan surrenders in World War II, the U.S. occupies the southern half of the peninsula while the U.S.S.R occupies the northern half.
+August 1945 - After Japan surrenders in World War II, the United States occupies the southern half of the peninsula while the USSR occupies the northern half.

 1945-1994 - Kim Il-Sung is the country’s first leader.